stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

                                           towards an existing claim.
 The claim needs to allow partial payment, else an error occurs.
   ------------------------------------------------------------------------------------------
-  :Description of domestic payments properties. {#tbl:proper_domestic}
+  :Detailed description of ÍST {{spec_id}} payments properties. {#tbl:proper_domestic}

 ## Bulk Payments

-Bulk payments are supported for all the domestic payment types.
-Only a single payment type is supported in each bulk payment initiation, consistent with the approach of the NextGenPSD2 framework.
+Bulk payments are supported for all ÍST {{spec_id}} payment types.
+For a bulk payment all collected payments shall be based on the same payment product and initiated from the same debtor account, consistent with the approach of the NextGenPSD2 framework.

   ---------------------------------------------------------------------------------------
   **Data Element**         **Type**      **Condition**   **Description**
   ------------------------ ------------- --------------- --------------------------------
-  batchBookingPreferred    Boolean       optional        When the element is true, the
+  batchBookingPreferred    Boolean       Optional        When the element is true, the
                                                          debtor prefers only one booking
                                                          entry.
 If this element equals
                                                          false, the debtor prefers